Skip to main content

 Overview

-HUD’s Thriving Communities Technical Assistance (TCTA) program will help local governments ensure housing needs are considered as part of their larger infrastructure investment plans while also supporting equitable development in disadvantaged communities.
+HUD's Thriving Communities Technical Assistance (TCTA) program will help local governments ensure housing needs are considered as part of their larger infrastructure investment.
+TCTA is designed to support the coordination and integration of transportation and housing in infrastructure planning and implementation.

 How can TCTA Help Your Community?

-State, local, and tribal communities are receiving historic amounts of funding to invest in a range of infrastructure projects, including transportation, water systems, high-speed internet accessibility, environmental remediation, and electric grids.
-Jurisdictions can leverage these infrastructure investments to revitalize communities, ensure equitable access to resources, and create economic opportunities for residents and businesses.
-Access to affordable, high-quality housing is an essential component of community revitalization and must be considered in conjunction with transportation to ensure equitable development.
+State, local, and tribal communities are receiving federal funding to invest in a range of infrastructure projects, including transportation, water systems, high-speed internet accessibility, environmental remediation, and electric grids.
+Jurisdictions can leverage these infrastructure investments to revitalize communities and create economic opportunities for residents and businesses.
+Access to affordable, high-quality housing is an essential component of community revitalization and must be considered in conjunction with transportation to ensure beneficial development.
 TCTA provides local governments with guidance and tailored resources to effectively coordinate and integrate transportation and housing during project planning and implementation.

 TCTA Focus Areas